CBitLabs/Mujina/README.md

 * There is a default certificate and private key available
 * By default the ACS endpoint should be provided by the SP as an attribute in the AuthnRequest.
   If the ACS endpoint is set using the IdP api this is not necessary.
 Use of the api overrides values set in AuthnRequests
+* Messages from the IDP are signed by default but this can be changed
+* FOr IDP initiated login, the SP entity id must be configured.

 The default Service Provider configuration is as follows: